Cars > Maserati Quattroporte

 of the model, one with boxy, squared lines which were more discreet

-the Frankfurt Motor Show, it first went on sale in the summer
+Frankfurt Motor Show, it first went on sale in the summer of 2004.

 Its Pininfarina designed bodywork continued the company's movement

-Sure there are others which might look a bit more
+Sure there are others which might look a bit more sporty or aggressive,

-several upgrades.
+upgrades.
 These updates and improvements have provided buyers with

-more diverse drivetrain options and have increased
+more diverse drivetrain options and have increased its appeal and

 The Maserati Quattroporte will always be the outsider, and bought

-fine.
+the 'box was fine.
 It was both responsive and engaging.
 However when

 were a touch labored, and there is a noticeable pause on downshifts

-from rapid clutch wear - in extreme cases they require renewal after just 12,000
+from rapid clutch wear - in extreme cases they require renewal after

-of a fully automatic ZF transmission.
+a fully automatic ZF transmission.
 This unit has proved far more reliable

-than the DuoSelect transmission, and it also better
+than the DuoSelect transmission, and it also better suits the luxurious

 versions.
 In the same year the DuoSelect transmission was discontinued.

-the 'base' 4.2 litre V8 model can hit 60 mph in a shade over
+'base' 4.2 litre V8 model can hit 60 mph in a shade over 5 seconds,

 The downside to the drivetrain - although if you're in the market